Signed in as:

 Fast forward two years.
-Higgy Bear has made his way to every corner of the world.
-All fifty states, and forty countries to be exact.
+Higgy Bear has made his way to every corner of the world.25,000 Higgy Bears to 150 countries to be exact.
 I have received thousands of pictures of Higgy Bears with children, and even more emails from parents telling me how much this little stuffed animal has made such a difference in their child’s life.
 Kids take Higgy Bear to the doctor’s office for that scary first appointment.
 To school, to use Higgy Bear as a teaching tool to explain to their class why they have to wear a back brace.
 Higgy Bear has even made his way to hospital beds, never leaving his friend’s side as they recovered from surgery.
 It was working!
 These kids didn’t feel alone, and I had pictures to prove it!

 At this point, without a doubt, I knew that everything I had been through had all happened to me for a reason.
 It was all part of a greater plan.
 I had a purpose.
 A big one.
 But, I still had one major problem.
 This little thing called pain.
 It was so bad that most days, I struggled to even get out of bed.
 How in the world was I going to be able to help these kids?
 After all, I am permanently disabled now.

 Well, God had one more trick up his sleeve.
 A friend told me of a physical therapist that I just had to see.
 And he wasn’t just any physical therapist.
 He was a doctor of physical therapy, a specialist, and one of the best in the state.
 I had already seen six others, what was one more?

 After examining me, without hesitation, he said ten words I will never forget.
 “I can get rid of eighty percent of your pain.”
 My jaw hit the floor.